nipun1992/Predicting-Wine-Color/README.md

 #### Count vs Quality

-The below plot reveals that there are more average quality wines in comparison to the low and high quality ones.
+The count plot reveals that there are more average quality wines in comparison to the low and high quality ones.

 ![Count Vs Quality](https://github.com/nipun1992/Predicting-Wine-Quality/blob/main/pics/count%20vs%20quality.png)

 #### Pie Chart

+The pie chart highlights the percentage wise distributions of the wines of respective quality levels.

 ![Pie Chart](https://github.com/nipun1992/Predicting-Wine-Quality/blob/main/pics/Pie%20Chart.png)